-As it was mentioned, abstract courses and lessons hold many recommendation links.
+As it was mentioned, abstract trainings and tutorials hold many recommendation links.
 Those links are really recommendations, not requirements.

 The source medium can be different.
 It can be a book, a video, an article...
 We link to whatever we believe is the best content for the given topic.
 We encourage you to go beyond our recommendations and do your own analysis.

 If you already have a thematic e-book or a paid access to some video-platform – just use it.
 No reason to chase for alternatives.
 Most theory sources are more or less interchangeable.

 In case you feel oversaturated with theory – don't hesitate to jumpstart practice.
 The bottom line is that the only prerequisite for exercises is actual knowledge.

 Why don't we include theory.
 Don't we like it?

 Quite the opposite – we are obsessed with it!
 Paqmind team publishes a lot of articles and guides.
 Even books, occasionally.
 Yet we don't put them in tutorials.
 To keep content strictly focused.
 And to avoid becoming your single source of information.

 It's much better to learn from multiple authors.
 Could you win a

 Even if we wanted to propose an exact learning plan, we'd fail because it's impossible to find an exact topic correspondance for every possible scenario.
 The decision is simple – we trust You to create your own learning experience.

 We trust you to create your own learning experience.

-In the broader perspective, you move from course to course in the order you want (again, we give you some considerations).
+In the broader perspective, you move from a tutorial to a tutorial in the order you want (again, we give you some considerations).

 The titles change but the loop of Theory → Practice → Theory stays consistent for every new level of proficiency.
 Beginners learn their own theory and do their own practice.
 Advanced learn their own theory and do their own practice.
 And so on.